volkanunsal/postgres-rrule/README.md

 We create a table (in a newly created `_rrule` schema) called `RRULE` to generate start dates from rule criteria.
 The table constraints enforce the validity of dates in the table.

+All of the types and functions are created in that schema.
+You can parse or query `RRULE` specifications.

 ## Example

 Parsing RRULE.